neonav-co/neonav-co.github.io/index.md

       - title: Flexible layout
         text: Create as many windows as you want, resize them, and drag and drop them around to create the layout you prefer in your workspaces
         icon: fa-table-columns text-info
+      - title: Spellcheck
+        text: Spell check the words and allow you to correct them easily by showing the suggestions in the context menu.
+        icon: fa-spell-check text-warning
       - title: Multiple Workspaces
-        text: Group your websites into different workspaces and switch the context easily
+        text: Group your websites into different workspaces and switch the context from the sidebar.
         icon: fa-layer-group text-primary
       - title: Data Auto Saving
-        text: Everything in your workspace is automatically saved, be it the websites you are viewing, the size and location of the windows.
+        text: Everything in your workspace - URLs, the size and location of the windows - is automatically saved.
 You can start from exactly where you left off.
-        icon: fa-box-archive text-success
+        icon: fa-box-archive text-secondary
       - title: Dark Theme
         text: Simple yet intuitive user interface removing all the clutter for you, with one click to toggle between light and dark them.
         icon: fa-circle-half-stroke text-dark